The number of new Covid-19 cases in the US increased with the appearance of a new variant Eris. (Source: AFP) |

 On August 9, Reuters news agency quoted the US CDC as saying that the new Omicron variant EG.5, also known as “Eris”, is spreading more and more in the US.
 According to estimates, this variant currently accounts for about 17% of Covid-19 cases in this country.

-The World Health Organization (WHO) announced on August 9 that it is necessary to pay attention to the Omicron EG.5 sub-variant after noting the increase and widespread spread of this variant.
+The World Health Organization (WHO) on August 9 announced that it needed to pay attention to the Omicron EG.5 sub-variant after recording the increase and widespread spread of this variant.
 In addition to the US, a number of other countries such as the UK, France and Japan have also recorded a sharp increase in the number of cases in the past few weeks.

-The WHO said the variant appears to be more transmissible than other circulating variants, possibly due to protein mutations.
-It also said it has shown immunity-evading abilities.
-However, there is currently no evidence that EG.5 causes severe symptoms, and the WHO has determined that the variant poses a “low” risk to global public health.
+According to the WHO assessment, this variant appears to be more transmissible than other circulating variants, possibly due to protein mutations.
+The WHO also said that this variant shows the ability to "evade" immunity.
+However, to date, there is no indication that EG.5 causes severe symptoms and the WHO determined that this variant poses a "low" risk to global public health.

-Health experts warn that people at risk should consider getting a booster shot with any vaccine available and that wearing a mask remains an option.
+Health experts warn that people at risk should consider getting a booster shot with the available vaccines and that wearing a mask remains an option.
 Vulnerable people who develop symptoms should get tested early so they can be treated with antiviral drugs like Pfizer’s Paxlovid, which can reduce the risk of hospitalization and death.

 Source